gumaerc-testorg/3.22-spring-2008/content/pages/projects/superlastic_3.md

-The change in yield surface between the two different temperatures for Cu-Al-Be could be explained if 60°C is above the Af temperature for Cu-Al-Be while 32°C is below the Mf temperature for Cu-Al-Be and the testing temperature for the NiTi was below that materials Mf.
+The change in yield surface between the two different temperatures for Cu-Al-Be could be explained if 60°C is above the A{{< sub "f" >}} temperature for Cu-Al-Be while 32°C is below the M{{< sub "f" >}} temperature for Cu-Al-Be and the testing temperature for the NiTi was below that materials M{{< sub "f" >}}.
 The changes between the two different temperatures of Cu-Al-Be would therefore represent two different phases of the material.
 This would indicate that the proposed yield surface would be appropriate for materials in their martensitic state but not for materials in their austenitic state.
 The agreement between the NiTi data and the Cu-Al-Be data taken at 32°C would indicate that the yield surface, when scaled properly, would characterize both the NiTi and Cu-Al-Be quite well.

 _(d) Contrast the Bouvet yield surface with the other non-asymmetric yield surfaces considered in PS3.
 Is this equivalent to one of them or different, and how?
 What is the atomistic origin of the asymmetry justifying the Bouvet yield criteria?_